-You will need to provide all relevant information, including copies of correspondence with the agency against which the complaint is being made.
+You should provide all relevant information, including copies of correspondence with the agency against which the complaint is being made.

-The Department of Treasury and Finance will take the necessary action to investigate the complaint, including, in certain circumstances, employing a Probity Adviser.
+The Department of Treasury and Finance will investigate the complaint.
+This may include seeking the advice of a Probity Adviser.

-If you are not satisfied with the response from the Department of Treasury and Finance, you may wish to approach the Ombudsman or the Minister responsible for the tendering agency
+you are not satisfied with the response from the Department of Treasury and Finance, you may wish to approach the Ombudsman or the Minister responsible for the tendering agency.

-You will need to provide all relevant information, including copies of correspondence with the agency against which the complaint is being made and with the Department of Treasury and Finance.
+You should provide all relevant information, including copies of correspondence with the agency against which the complaint is being made and with the Department of Treasury and Finance.